-- Eriel Derangermember of the Athabasca Chipewyan First Nation and the executive director of Indigenous Climate Action.
+- Eriel Tchekwie Derangermember of the Athabasca Chipewyan First Nation and the executive director of Indigenous Climate Action.

 We continue our conversation with Eriel Deranger, member of the Athabasca Chipewyan First Nation and the executive director of Indigenous Climate Action.
 She is in Madrid, Spain, for the COP25 United Nations climate summit, where indigenous leaders are demanding action on the climate crisis, an end to resource extraction destroying their territories, and justice for missing and murdered indigenous women and girls.
 Deranger says these issues are often liked.
 “In these extraction hubs, in these high-density places where we see workers influxing in, we also see increases of sex trafficking, drug abuse, domestic violence and general abuses towards women,” says Deranger.

 AMY GOODMAN: This is Democracy Now!, democracynow.org, The War and Peace Report.
 I’m Amy Goodman.
 We’re broadcasting inside the U.N. climate summit here in Madrid, Spain, where Canada’s Eriel Tchekwie Deranger, executive director of Indigenous Climate Action, is joining us for Part 2 of our conversation on indigenous resistance to pipelines and extraction in Canada and the United States.

 On Tuesday, dozens of indigenous women and allies congregated outside the U.S. Embassy here in Madrid to honor the missing and murdered women and girls in the United States and to demand action to address the crisis of missing and murdered indigenous women and girls across North America.
 Madrid police shut down the protest within minutes.
 Democracy Now! spoke with one of the people there, Moñeka De Oro, an indigenous activist from Guam.